Abdominal pregnancy

-An abdominal pregnancy is a rare type of ectopic pregnancy where the embryo or fetus is growing and developing outside the womb in the abdomen, but not in the Fallopian tube (usual location), ovary or broad ligament.
+An abdominal pregnancy is a rare type of ectopic pregnancy where the embryo or fetus is growing and developing outside the uterus, in the abdomen, and not in a fallopian tube (usual location), an ovary, or the broad ligament.

 Because tubal, ovarian and broad ligament pregnancies are as difficult to diagnose and treat as abdominal pregnancies, their exclusion from the most common definition of abdominal pregnancy has been debated.

 Others—in the minority—are of the view that abdominal pregnancy should be defined by a placenta implanted into the peritoneum.

 Signs and symptoms

 Symptoms may include abdominal pain or vaginal bleeding during pregnancy.
 As this is nonspecific in areas where ultrasound is not available the diagnosis was often only discovered during surgery to investigate the abnormal symptoms.
 They are typically diagnosed later in the developing world than the developed.
 In about half of cases from a center in the developing world the diagnosis was initially missed.

 It is a dangerous condition as there can be bleeding into the abdomen that results in low blood pressure and can be fatal.
 Other causes of death in women with an abdominal pregnancy include anemia, pulmonary embolus, coagulopathy, and infection.